khushaboosonawane/Hotel_Rose_Gold/README.md

 # Hotel_Rose_Gold

-Welcome to the Hotel Project!
+Welcome to the Hotel Rose Gold Project!
 This project is a comprehensive solution for managing hotel operations efficiently.
 From handling reservations to managing guest check-ins and check-outs, this application offers a seamless experience for both hotel staff and guests.

 <b> Features </b>:
  1. Reservation Management: Easily create, modify, and cancel reservations.